Artworks & Installations

 Deposit (2024)

-Developed in collaboration with Maggie Ellis, and with choreographic support from Linda Luke and Peter Fraser, Deposit was an improvised performance responding to a dead tree embedded in the Murray River bank at Mildura.
 Contesting the idea of ‘deadwood’, the work explored past, present and future lives of the tree, reflecting on its emergence and growth, experience of the cataclysmic flood that tore it up and transported it to the beach, transformation to a sculptural form as it sinks slowly into the sand and continuing role in the river’s ecological well-being.

-Photos: Rhae Kendrigan (above), Roberto Pettinau (below)
+Images below: Photos: Roberto Pettinau

 Flood(plain) (2024)